Make a complaint

 What will happen next?

-We will aim to acknowledge complaints within two working days of receiving them, and then provide a full response within five working days.
+We will aim to acknowledge complaints within two working days of receiving them electronically, and within five working days if received by post, and then provide a full response within five working days.

 If your complaint is of a complicated nature or requires further investigation we would always aim to provide a full response within twenty five working days.